WyattCast44/peergoals/README.md

 The inspiration for this project came from listening to a couple of podcasts where the hosts ask someone to keep them accountable to some goal, this isn't a new idea by any means but this tool offer a nice UI to help create goals and ask your peers to help keep you accountable for specific goals.

 Please keep in mind this application was built in less than 2.5 work days so some portions of the code/ui are janky, incomplete and untested.
+In particular, the "friend" system still needs lots of 💖.

 ## Installation